frkd-dev/wgctl/README.md

 Where `steve-iphone` is name of peer (choose any yours, but limit to alphanumeric), `10.0.0.2/32` peer's address and `wg0` is vpn interface to connect on.

-You'll see textual confiuration for peer device and if you have installed `qrencode` you'll see config as QR code ready to use for mobile apps.
+You'll see textual confiuration for peer device and if you have installed `qrencode` you'll see config as QR code ready to scan from mobile apps.

 Bring vpn up: `wgctl up wg0`